chibiboba/JS-202/Textbook/Lesson 1.md

 ## HTML

-- HTML is an acronym for HyperText Markup Language.
+- HTML is an acronym for Hypertext Markup Language.
 - HTML uses markup to organize your content and give it semantic meaning.
 - Elements are the basic building blocks of HTML.
 - We use tags in HTML to represent elements.